cannatag/ldap3/docs/manual/source/quicktour.rst

 * result: the result of the last operation (only synchronous strategies)

 * response: the entries found if the last operation is a search operation (only for synchronous strategies)

+* entries: the entries found exposed via the abstraction Entry object (useful when using ldap3 from the interactive shell)

 * last_error: any error occurred in the last operation